LSBP professional training includes the following components:

 2. Clinical practice under close supervision

 Students are expected to begin giving psychotherapy to “training clients” in their third or fourth year.
 This includes long-term work with two training clients.
 Supervision for these training clients will initially be one supervision hour for each client session given, gradually reducing as therapy proceeds.
 Supervision will help to fine-tune the student’s therapeutic ability and acumen.
 In year 4, the Friday workshop will be devoted to supervision and students will present case reports of their work for discussion and theoretical underpinning.
-The LSBP Diploma requires a total of 200 hours closely supervised psychotherapy practice.
+The LSBP Diploma requires a total of 450 hours closely supervised psychotherapy practice.
 Some may accomplish this within two years of completing the workshop programme.
 Those who start their client work later or who work with fewer clients will take longer.
-Students are also required to work at the psychiatric placement for at least 20 days.
+Students are also required to work at the Mental Health Placement for at least 20 days.

 3. The workshop programme